-- locate his/her nearest river, pond, lake, reservoir.
+- locate the nearest river, pond, lake, reservoir.

-Due to the technical nature of the content on water quality and the Great Lakes Basin, it is highly recommended that the instructor use the following websites to become familiarized with the content to be developed with the learners.
+Due to the technical nature of the content on water quality and the Great Lakes Basin or other water system, it is highly recommended that the instructor conduct some research about the water basin to become familiarized with the content to be developed with the learners.

-Use a large map that shows the Great Lakes.
+Use a large map that shows the Great Lakes or local water system.
 Ask the learners why these lakes are so important and make a list of the responses.
-Ask the learners if they know the definitions or give examples of pollution and conservation and how they can relate these terms to what they already know about our lakes, rivers and streams.
-Read and discuss Attachment Two: Fishing for Facts, as a class.
-Tell them that the true story they are about to read will describe how a once great, clean river became polluted and how Marion Stoddard and others practicing philanthropy helped save the river.
+Ask the learners if they know the definitions or can give examples of pollution and conservation.
+Ask them to relate these terms to what they already know about our lakes, rivers and streams.

-Take-home sheet is included as Attachment One: Guided Practice to be completed if needed at home.
-If completed at home, check for accuracy and show to parents.
+Take-home sheet is included as Attachment One: Guided Practice to be completed at home or shared with parents to spark discussion of the concepts of water pollution and conservation.